princerxj/Learning-Python/Day-2/readme.md

-In this , rad about strings and its methods associated to it
+In this , read about strings and its methods associated to it , then read about conditional statements and nesting .